Hello! We’re two friends who study and work in the field of cyber security. We attend (and speak at) conferences in the

 Hey, I’m Sophia!
 I’ve just finished my undergraduate degree studying BSc Cyber Security Management at Bournemouth University and I’m currently working full-time in the industry as a security consultant and penetration tester.
 I was on Team UK three times for the European Cyber Security Challenge, most recently in 2019 – leading the country as Team Captain.
 You may have also seen me on the TV, I was a cyber “Hunter” on Channel 4’s series Hunted.
 Since starting security things in 2017, I’ve grown a keen interest in automotive security – combining my two favourite things, cars and hacking!

 I’ve won a few awards in the meantime, including “Best Newcomer to Security” (2017), “Best New Security Blog” (2018), Highly Acclaimed “Rising Star” (2019) and most recently I have won “Cybersecurity Student of the Year” (2020).
-Outside of hax, I have a passion for cars – I own a GT86 and I’m currently building a drift-spec Mk1 MX5.
-I’m proud to be apart of SecQueens, where we can empower women in security – whilst promoting community support in welcoming new females into the industry.
+Outside of hax, I have a passion for cars – I own a GT86 and I partake in drifting with my trusty Mk1 MX5.
+I’m proud to be apart of SQ, where we can empower women in security – whilst promoting community support in welcoming new females into the industry.
 Diversity should be exercised and promoted within security, and as Acid Burn once said: “Never send a boy to do a woman’s job”.